indigo-dc/oidc-agent/gitbook/user.md

 a lot of information with their 'help' command, just call `oidc-agent --help`.
 ```
 $ oidc-agent --help
 Usage: oidc-agent [OPTION...]
-oidc-agent -- A agent to manage oidc token
+oidc-agent -- An agent to manage oidc token

+ General:
+  -k, --kill                 Kill the current agent (given by the OIDCD_PID
+                             environment variable)

+ Verbosity:
-  -c, --console              runs oidc-agent on the console, without daemonizing
+  -c, --console              Runs oidc-agent on the console, without
+                             daemonizing
-  -g, --debug                sets the log level to DEBUG
+  -g, --debug                Sets the log level to DEBUG

-  -k, --kill                 Kill the current agent (given by the OIDCD_PID environment variable).
+ Help:
   -?, --help                 Give this help list
       --usage                Give a short usage message
   -V, --version              Print program version